-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-- 2-3/4 cups cake flour
+- 2-¾ cups cake flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- ½ tsp baking soda
+- ½ teaspoon baking soda

-- ½ tsp salt
+- ½ teaspoon salt

-- ½ cup toasted macadamia nuts
+- ½ cup macadamia nuts toasted

-- 4 large egg whites
+- 6 large egg whites

-- 1 cup sugar
+- 1-⅔ cup sugar

-- ¾ cup toasted macadamia nuts
+- ¾ cup macadamia nuts toasted

-- Preheat oven to 325F.
-Generously grease and flour two 9-inch round cake pans.
+- Preheat oven to 325°F. Generously grease and flour two 9-inch round cake pans.
 Line the bottoms with parchment paper circles.